gluster/gluster-kubernetes/docs/design/gluster-block-provisioning.md

 * A new external (out-of-tree) kubernetes provisioner ```glusterblock```, to be exposed via a ```StorageClass```.
-* Gluster's RestFUL service interface Heketi with a new ```blockvolume``` set of subcommands to control the creation of block volumes.
+* Gluster's RESTful service interface Heketi with a new ```blockvolume``` set of subcommands to control the creation of block volumes.
 * A new gluster tool ```gluster-block```, consisting of daemon component